sewdough/disquest/README.md

 - **Safe iteration patterns** - Replaced risky loops with controlled intervals
 - **Centralized configuration** - Organized settings for easier maintenance
 - **State management** - Proper handling of quest progression and completion
+- **Recursive Quest Completion** - You can now accept multiple quests at a time and let the script run through them all. :)

 ## Usage (Local Client)
 First, almost every video related quest can be handled in the browser client, but for quests requiring you to play games, you *will* need the Discord dev branch (Canary) as the developer console is locked behind it and is not available in the normal stable branch of Discord.